bnorquist/auto_login/README.md

 `pipenv install`

 # usage
-create .env file using the template
+create .env file using the template with site username/password

-Then in the settings file fill out variables in the settings if using a different site
+Then in the settings file fill out variables they are currently set for BTN

+after running `pipenv shell` run `python main.py` or setup a cronjob to run it regularly